nicolamendini/cortical-wiring-economy/README.md

 Red marks net excitation, blue marks net inhibition and the black dot is the model neuron whose incoming connections are being followed.
-The dashed line on L2/3 is its preferred orientation axis.
-As learning proceeds, the long-range connections become patchy and tend to reach other regions that represent related orientations.
+The dashed line on L2/3 is the neurons preferred orientation axis.
+As learning proceeds, the long-range connections develop a patchy structure and tend to reach other regions that represent related orientations.

 ![Development of afferent, feedforward and lateral connectivity](demo_assets/01_laminar_connectivity.gif)